Piece of cake!

 Mixing the Ingredients

-You don’t have to have a stand mixer to make a butter cake or pound cake, but it sure helps.
+You don't need a stand mixer to make a butter cake or pound cake, but it sure helps.
 Begin by beating the softened butter at medium speed until fluffy and light in color, about three minutes.
 Add the sugar and continue to beat for about four minutes longer.
 Scrape down the sides of the bowl with a rubber spatula.
 With the mixer on low speed, add the eggs one at a time and beat for several seconds between each addition.
 If the batter does curdle, just continue whipping it; it should smooth out once it warms up.

 After you've beaten in the eggs, you must mix in the remaining ingredients as gently and quickly as possible to avoid deflating the air you've so carefully beaten into the mixture.